Music Staff

 Director of Music

 Matthew Blaiden enjoys a busy and varied schedule as both an academic researcher and a musician.
-Matthew is currently pursuing doctoral research in the School of English at the University of Leeds, working particularly on the literature and culture of the sixteenth and seventeenth centuries, alongside which he is active across the UK as an organist, conductor, and baritone.
-In September 2019 he took up the post of Director of Music at St Stephen's, Rochester Row, in the parish of St Stephen with St John, Westminster, where he is responsible for all music at St Stephen's and playing the organ for parish services in the world-famous St John's, Smith Square.
+Matthew is currently pursuing doctoral research in the School of English at the University of Leeds, working particularly on the literature and culture of the sixteenth and seventeenth centuries.
+Alongside this, he is active across the UK as an organist, conductor, and baritone, and he is Director of Music at St Stephen's, Rochester Row in the parish of St Stephen with St John, Westminster, where he is responsible for all music at St Stephen's and playing the organ for parish services in the world-famous St John's, Smith Square.